tari-project/rfcs/src/RFC-0120_Consensus.md

 The nonce MUST conform to the following:

-* Must be transmitted as an unsigned 64-bit integer;
+* MUST be transmitted as an unsigned 64-bit integer;
+* for RandomX blocks, thus MUST be 0

 #### PoW